![]() |

 Wat Ounalom

 This wat lies on the riverfront and is home to the Cambodian Buddhist patriarch.
 During the Pol Pot Regime this wat was severely damaged and the fourth patriarch, Huot Tat was killed.
 A statue of Huot Tat was later thrown into the Mekhong by the Khmer Rouge to show that Buddhism was no longer the driving force it had once been.
 Following the the fall of the regime it was retrieved and is now housed on the second floor of the main building (Preah Vihear).
-The situation has improved drastically since then and the temple currently houses about 250 monks.
+The situation for religion has improved drastically since then and the temple currently houses about 250 monks.
 A relic of a post Angkorian temple now forms part of a stupa found adjacent to the Preah Vihear

 Wat etiquette